R-ou-Python/aus-uni-twitter-sentiment/README.md

 ## Intended output

 Machine learning algorithm-based outputs such as cluster analysis, as well as more traditional text and sentiment analytic outputs.
 Data visualisations are the intended information dissemination medium.
+A machine learning classification model is also slated to be developed to enable easy classification of future tweets.

 ## Disclaimer